xebia/cypress-training/docs/5-isolation.md

 2. Please fix your assertion so that it does not time-out.
 You can do it in multiple ways.
    1. Add an alias to your `cy.intercept` and wait for the alias to be called
    2. extend the timeout of your assertion
-   3. extend the timoout of your complete testsuite
+   3. extend the timeout of your complete testsuite

 ## Exercise: invoke a Request to reset endpoint